alexballera/alexballera.github.io/src/pages/en/about-me.md

 - Contribution to open source projects and technological communities
 - Training and mentoring new talents in frontend development

-## <span class="bg-gradient-to-r from-riptide-400 to-mint-500 dark:to-mint-200 dark:from-riptide-300 text-transparent bg-clip-text">📫 Let's Connect!</span>
+## 📫 <span class="bg-gradient-to-r from-riptide-400 to-mint-500 dark:to-mint-200 dark:from-riptide-300 text-transparent bg-clip-text">Let's Connect!</span>

 I'm passionate about sharing knowledge and collaborating on projects that generate **real impact**.
 If you have an interesting project or want to chat about technology, development, or digital strategy: